ECPI – making great choices

 The flipside, of course, is that all other funds can use the segregated method.

-For a few years, any fund that could use the segregated method was required to whenever all of the fund was entirely supporting retirement phase pensions).
+For a few years, any fund that could use the segregated method was required to whenever all of the fund was entirely supporting retirement phase pensions.
+That's one of the other things that changed from 1 July 2021.

-That might be for part of the year or it might be for all of it.
+A fund might be segregated for part of the year or it might be for all of it.
 Some funds experienced lots of different phases in the same year – for example, a fund with two members might:

 • start the year entirely in accumulation phase (1 July – 30 September),